canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 It also easily allows you to verify if your machine is attached to an Ubuntu Pro subscription or not.

-Let's run it on the LXD container:
+Let's run it on the Multipass VM:

 ```console
 $ pro status